-- When deciding how long you want your bin to last think about the following:thickness of plastic,
+- When deciding how long you want your bin to last think about the following: the thickness of the plastic,

 - How thick is the plastic?
 Does it get brittle?

-- Are there any comments about the possibility of corrosion in your chose?
+- Are there any comments about the possibility of corrosion in your choice?

-- Buttons lids and pedals: What are the weak points mentioned and can you live with them or would a different choice be better for you?
+- Buttons lids and pedals: What is the weak points mentioned and can you live with them or would a different choice be better for you?

 How Hygenic is it?